kellyvasss/frontendTodo/README.md

 URL for API: http://todoapi-env.eba-rgxj6v26.eu-north-1.elasticbeanstalk.com/

 ## AWS
     This is hosted on AWS with CI/CD.
-    The tests for the API are done at workflows GitHub and the process CI/CD runs at AWS.
 You do not need any authentication to use the API.
+    The API is configured with a workflow file that uses GitHub actions for building and testing the code

 ## Run the app
     Download the project and run in IntelliJ or other editor.
 You need internet connection.